BrynCooke/buildstructor/README.md

 ## Motivation

 The difference between this and other builder crates is that constructors are used to derive builders rather than structs.
-This results in a more natural fit with regular Rust code rather than relying on annotation magic to define behavior.
+This results in a more natural fit with regular Rust code, and no annotation magic to define behavior.

 Advantages: